-- They have been at the maximum of their Level (including 3.5, in the case of Level 3; and 8.2 and 8.3, in the case of Level 8) for two years prior to the year in which the reward is to be paid; and - Reclassification (or advancement to CSOF3.E) is not currently appropriate or foreseeable in the subsequent 12 month period. - 42.7 The names of officers who receive a Superior Performance Rating will be publicised within their Business Units in line with announcements about promotions, accelerated advancement and Performance Cash Rewards in accordance with clause 38.4.
+- They have been at the maximum of their Level (including 8.2 and 8.3 in the case of Level 8) for two years prior to the year in which the reward is to be paid; and - Reclassification is not currently appropriate or foreseeable in the subsequent 12 month period. - 40.7 The names of officers who receive a Superior Performance Rating will be publicised within their Business Units in line with announcements about promotions, accelerated advancement and Performance Cash Rewards in accordance with clause 38.4.

-43. PERFORMANCE CASH REWARDS
+41. PERFORMANCE CASH REWARDS

-- 43.1 Performance Cash Rewards may be applied to teams as well as individuals.
-Team rewards should be fairly distributed amongst team members according to their contribution. - 43.2 Performance Cash Rewards will be available where there is a case for rewarding performance but where accelerated advancement, reclassification or other reward options are not appropriate.
-Performance Cash Rewards are not to substitute for other rewards where the necessary eligibility criteria have been satisfied. - 43.3 Officers may be nominated for a Performance Cash Reward by colleagues, line managers or senior managers. - 43.4 A Reward Review Committee will consider reward nominations, including the amount and distribution within teams, and make recommendations to the Delegate. - 43.5 The maximum Performance Cash Reward payable to an officer is \$20,000 per annum. - 43.6 Successful cases will be published in accordance with clause 38.4.
+- 41.1 Performance Cash Rewards may be applied to teams as well as individuals.
+Team rewards should be fairly distributed amongst team members according to their contribution. - 41.2 Performance Cash Rewards will be available where there is a case for rewarding performance but where accelerated advancement, reclassification or other reward options are not appropriate.
+Performance Cash Rewards are not to substitute for other rewards where the necessary eligibility criteria have been satisfied. - 41.3 Officers may be nominated for a Performance Cash Reward by colleagues, Line Managers or Senior Managers. - 41.4 A Reward Review Committee will consider reward nominations, including the amount and distribution within teams, and make recommendations to the Delegate. - 41.5 The maximum Performance Cash Reward payable to an officer is \$20,000 per annum. - 41.6 Successful cases will be published in accordance with clause 38.4.

-44. NON-CASH RECOGNITION REWARDS
+42. NON-CASH RECOGNITION REWARDS

-- These rewards may be given to individuals or teams to mark praiseworthy effort or long service where other rewards are not appropriate. - 44.2 These rewards are separate from normal salary and allowance payments made to officers for their work, and are not a substitute for such payments. - 44.3 Officers may be nominated for a Recognition Reward by colleagues, line managers or senior managers, at any time. - 44.4 Any tax in relation to a Non-cash Recognition Reward will be paid by CSIRO. - 44.5 A Non-cash Recognition Reward cannot be converted to cash.
+- 42.1 These rewards may be given to individuals or teams to mark praiseworthy effort or long service where other rewards are not appropriate. - 42.2 These rewards are separate from normal salary and allowance payments made to officers for their work and are not a substitute for such payments. - 42.3 Officers may be nominated for a Recognition Reward by colleagues, Line Managers or Senior Managers, at any time. - 42.4 Any tax in relation to a Non-cash Recognition Reward will be paid by CSIRO. - 42.5 A Non-cash Recognition Reward cannot be converted to cash.

-45. ASSISTANCE WITH STUDIES
+43. ASSISTANCE WITH STUDIES